wilj/SuiteCRM8_docker/README.md

 ### Vagrant + Virtualbox
-    # cd into the project root folder where the Vagrant file is located
+    # cd into the project root folder where the Vagrantfile is located
     vagrant up
 ---
 ## Run instantly on Gitpod